justinjiajia/cloud_security/labs/lab_7_new.md

   <img width="800" src="https://github.com/user-attachments/assets/b254daa5-dfe0-4b84-82da-563c2d8cd811" />

+  **Important: Keep this bowswer tab open**.
+You will come back to investigate the effect of remediation in task 5.

 3. After making the change, return to the browser tab that shows the *Resource timeline* for the affected security group, and refresh the page so that the latest configuration data is displayed.

    <img width="800" alt="image" src="https://github.com/user-attachments/assets/32eb3b35-b150-4c42-b965-5babaa54e486" />